phpbench/tabular/docs/introduction.rst

 ============

-Tabular is a PHP library for generating table data structures (e.g. an invoice, a report) from an XML data source.
+Tabular is a PHP library for generating table data structures (e.g. an invoice, a report) from an XML data source using expressions, self-reference and more.

-If you ever thought "I could do this task in a spreadsheet, but doing it in code is a pain in the ass and completely unmaintainable" then this library is for you.

 It allows you to: